amit-bhandari/AB-Music-Player/Privacy.md

 These are found when the following buttons on the menu are clicked;

-- Developer's Message
+- Developer's Message (for user feedback and promotional link)
 - Rate in store
-- DM on Instagram
+- DM on Instagram (for user feedback)
-- Sign Up
+- Sign Up (creating communication channel between user and developer)

 The developer has no control over and assumes no responsibility for the content, privacy policies or practices of any third party sites or services. <hr>